 - 3 cups spring greens, baby kale or baby spinach

-- 6 tbsp pine nuts, lightly toasted in a skillet
+- 6 tablespoons pine nuts, lightly toasted in a skillet

 - To learn how to roast, peel and prepare your beets, click here.
 Roasting takes 1-2 hours depending on the size of your beets.
 Before preparing the salad they should be peeled and allowed to return to room temperature (this step can be done 1-2 days ahead).